The Solitary Sorceress

 She could not fight a dragon on her own.

-As she turned her mind to the lessons learned when the last dragon had come, killing her sister and uncounted others, she recalled that the second man to find this home, he—the son of the first—had shown her a sword that could bring down such a beast.
+As she turned her mind to the lessons learned when the last dragon had come, killing her sister and thousands of others, she recalled the sword that son had shown her.
+It could bring down such a beast.